gracelicm/stat293Boston_housing_data_analysis/README.md

 edacode.R is the R code for exploratory data analysis.

-293final.Rmd is the R code for multiple imputation for missing data.
+data_analysis.Rmd is the R code for multiple imputation of missing data, fitting the Spatial Autoregressive (SAR) model, and conducting sensitivity analysis.

+data_analysis.pdf is the output generated from data_analysis.Rmd.

 Moran_test.R is the R code for Spatial visualization and Moran’s I statistic.